deliverystack/wslbin/runzip.bash.md

 - https://github.com/deliverystack/wslbin/blob/main/bin/runzip.bash

 This script uses things like ${1:-.}, shopt -s globstar and possibly other shell features that depend on Bash.

+If the expanded volumes contain nested volumes, run the command again.